Leo93773/Leo93773-Profile/README.md

 I've always had a passion with computers & technologies when I was younger, I've been developing games over 10 years ago back in the day using scratch to learn about the basics of game development but now i'm beginning to develop games on other game engines like clickteam fusion!

-I am currently learning about Python, HTML & CSS through my computing college course but I plan to learn other programming langauges myself and I also learn digital art in my own time.
+I am currently learning about Python, HTML & CSS through my computing college course but I plan to learn more python and other programming langauges by myself and I also learn digital art in my own time.

 <ul>
   <li>🎓 Computing Science Student</li>